 Junior Ambassador Responsibilities

 Weekly meetings allow constant communication with parents and assist with payment scheduling.
-Students will gain an understanding of their role as a Junior Ambassador, the importance of their distinguished title, and the responsibilities that are inherent in that position.
+Students gain an understanding of their role as a Junior Ambassador, the importance of their distinguished title, and the responsibilities that are inherent in that position.

 One parent or guardian for each student is required to attend the first and final sessions to meet City staff/chaperones and review program policies and payment information.

-Students will prepare a talent presentation to perform for elected officials, staff, host families, and other program participants in Musashino City.
+Students prepare a talent presentation to perform for elected officials, staff, host families, and other program participants in Musashino City.
 The performance will reflect the culture and traditions of West Texas and emphasize individual talents.
 All Junior Ambassadors are required to participate in the talent presentation.
 Additional practices may be scheduled to improve the performance.

 Students selected to serve as Lubbock's Junior Ambassadors are expected to display exemplary leadership skills at all times, not only during the delegation's time in Japan, but also in the months leading up to the trip.
 Students should consistently behave in a manner that reflects their role as a representative of the City of Lubbock.
 Students will show respect for all Lubbock instructors and chaperones and demonstrate a high level of respect and courtesy towards our hosts in Musashino City.